 Car accidents, or any type of personal injury matter, can damage one or more joints.
 But at our personal injury law firm, joint injuries most commonly occur in auto accidents.
 They may also happen in bicycle or motorcycle collisions.

 When the body is involved in an accident, it will often twist or bend at the arms, legs, back and pelvis area to brace for impact.
 The pressure, rapid movement, stretching and jamming motions committed do damage to the joints.

 Torsion, or a twisting motion, can damage the flexible joints.
 Straight line force can tear the muscles and tendons away from the bones.

 Muscle and Ligament Tears

-When ligaments undergo tremendous amounts of stress in a car accident, they can either stretch or tear.
+When ligaments undergo tremendous amounts of stress in an accident, they can either stretch or tear.
 This is commonly referred to as a sprain, and while it may sound minor, these injuries can be painful and debilitating.